 It is also possible to restart from a previous computation, by using a restart file.
-The restart strategy is designed to ensure perfect restartability of the code : the user should obtain the same results to machine precision either by running the model for 2N time steps in one go, or by performing two consecutive experiments of N steps with a restart.
+The restart strategy is designed to ensure perfect restartability of the code: the user should obtain the same results to machine precision either by running the model for 2N time steps in one go, or by performing two consecutive experiments of N steps with a restart.
 This requires saving two time levels and many auxiliary data in the restart files in machine precision.

-Note that when a semi-implicit scheme is used to evaluate the hydrostatic pressure gradient (see §6.4.4), an extra three-dimensional field has to be added in the restart file to ensure an exact restartability.
-This is done only optionally via the namelist parameter nn_dynhpg_rst , so that a reduction of the size of restart file can be obtained when the restartability is not a key issue (operational oceanography or ensemble simulation for seasonal forcast).
+Note that when a semi-implicit scheme is used to evaluate the hydrostatic pressure gradient (see $\S6.4.4$), an extra three-dimensional field has to be added to the restart file to ensure an exact restartability.
+This is done optionally via the namelist parameter nn_dynhpg_rst , so that the size of the restart file can be reduced when restartability is not a key issue (operational oceanography or in ensemble simulations for seasonal forecasting).